FAQ - Etudes de MA

 I'm an American citizen currently living in Honduras.
 I have an undergraduate degree in Linguistics from the University of Michigan and I'm looking to further my studies.
 I read on the university website that I should email the department to solicit advice about the application process.

-If you are applying to begin in the Autumn semester, the deadline for enrolment is 30 April.
-If you are applying to begin in the Spring semester the deadline is 30 November (or a deadline of 30 September for students requiring a visa to study in Switzerland).
-Please note that you can find an English version of all the relevant information about enrolling by clicking on the following link: http://www.unige.ch/dife/sinscrire/Immatenglish-1.html.
+If you are applying to begin in the Autumn semester, the deadline for enrolment is 30 April of the current year.
+If you are applying to begin in the Spring semester the deadline is 30 November of the current year (or a deadline of 30 September for students requiring a visa to study in Switzerland).
+Please note that you can find an English version of all the relevant information about enrolling by clicking on the following link: https://www.unige.ch/admissions/en

 Your dossier will be evaluated to determine the English studies you completed at the BA level in your country.
 Our BA in English follows a very rigorous study plan, covering all the domains of English literature from medieval to contemporary, as well as English linguistics.
 If it transpires, on examining your BA transcripts, that you have not covered one or more of these fields in your BA, you will be expected to complete our corresponding BA modules (this is known as a complément de BA) before you can begin your MA in English.
 Depending on how many modules you are required to complete, this can mean a substantial period of study prior to the MA.
 All this information will be communicated to you once your dossier has been received at the matriculation service.